 - Designing promotional materials

 Scholarly Communications Department:

 The intern will learn about open access, institutional repositories, Open Educational Resources, library publishing, and a range of scholarly communications services.
-The intern contributes to Open Access Week promotion and programming.
+The intern contributes to the department's outreach and programming activities throughout the year, such as first year orientation, Open Access Week, and Open Education Week.
 The intern may develop or carry out a special project related to their interests.

 Special Collections and College Archives Department:

 This rotation focuses on the exploration of primary source materials.
 The intern will learn archival theory and practice, and become familiar with our rare book, manuscript, photograph, artifact, and digital collections.
 The intern will work with our college archivist to research, arrange, and describe archival collections.
 Our director and digital project manager will introduce the intern to collections maintenance, transcription, cataloging, and metadata creation.
 The intern will also assist our conservator with book/paper conservation and create custom housing for artifacts and documents.The Holley intern will participate in collaborative learning opportunities with our other summer interns.
 Whenever possible, projects will be tailored to the interests of the intern.

 The intern will learn how the Technical Services Department makes library resources available to its users.
 The intern will gain knowledge of budgeting and reporting, evaluating new products, ordering and receiving, tracking inventory, cataloging and processing materials, managing journals and electronic resources, and implementing and maintaining systems and software, as well as coordinating tasks with other library departments.
 Activities include learning about Digital Scholarship, participating in committees, and helping to assess various collections or sub-collections of the library.
 The intern’s Technical Services experience may also involve carrying out special projects as available.